sulu/sulu-docs/reference/content-types/route.rst

     * - mode
       - string
       - Defines the mode of the input field, can either be "full" or "leaf".
 Default value is "leaf".
+    * - entity_class
+      - string
+      - Class that is used for loading the history urls of entity.
+        If not set, the :doc:`/bundles/route/index` mapping for the resource key of the form is used.
+    * - route_schema
+      - string
+      - Route schema that is used for generating the url.
+        If not set, the :doc:`/bundles/route/index` mapping for the resource key of the form is used.

 Example
 -------